marco-brandizi/knetminer-wiki/KnetMaps.js:-Knowledge-Network-Viewer.md

-The new Network View for QTLNetMiner, called **KnetMaps**, uses cytoscapeJS and jQuery instead of the old Ondex Web Java applet for visualizing the network graphs.
-It is now up and running on all QTLNetMiner instances using the following simple steps:
+The new Network View for KnetMiner, called **KnetMaps**, uses cytoscapeJS and jQuery instead of the old Ondex Web Java applet for visualizing the network graphs.
+It is now up and running on all KnetMiner instances using the following simple steps:

 1. Search the species-specific _knowledge network_ using any query terms (Use ? for example queries)
 2. Scroll down to the results (Gene View) and use check boxes to select one or more genes (do not click on a gene since this opens the old network viewer)
 3. Click on the “_New Network Viewer_” button underneath of the table which will open the new Network Viewer in a new _pop-up_ window (Note: _allow pop-ups in your browser_).

-_Note: If the “New Network Viewer” button is not visible, users should **empty the cache** in their web browser and reload (F5) the QTLNetMiner webpage._
+_Note: If the “New Network Viewer” button is not visible, users should **empty the cache** in their web browser and reload (F5) the KnetMiner webpage._

 **1. Search...**